 Suggested Program of Study – Total Min.
 Hours: 120

 The Department of Industrial Engineering offers a Bachelor of Science degree in Industrial Technology (BSIT).
 Lamar University’s Industrial Technology program prepares students with the credentials for promotion within their technical field, a career in industrial technology, or for positions in industrial management.
 There are two options for the BSIT degree; the 2+2 option and the 4-year at LU option.
 The 2+2 option program builds a BS degree focused on technology and management on top of an AAS degree with a technology focus.
 The BSIT degree is available 100% online.
 The 4-yeat at LU BSIT option is for students that do not have an AAS degree but are still interested in a technology based degree and will complete all of their coursework at Lamar University as described in the degree plan.

 For the 2+2 option, the first two years of this program are composed primarily of technical courses.
 These courses are commonly taken at two-year schools such as the Lamar Institute of Technology, Lamar State College at Orange or Lamar State College at Port Arthur.
 Students are also accepted from other technical two-year programs throughout the state and nation.
 Most students transfer 34 technical hours from an Associate of Applied Science degree, Certifications, or Military Training toward the 120 hour BSIT degree.
 Students can also transfer an additional 32 hours of academic coursework for a total of 66 hours of transfer credit.
 Technology courses beyond those specified in an AAS major field must be approved by the Industrial Engineering Department.
-Admission to IT program will be granted, upon application, after completion of a minimum of 34 semester hours towards the associate of applied science degree or the engineering common program with a GPA of at least 2.00.
+Admission to the BSIT program will be granted, upon application, after completion of a minimum of 34 semester hours towards the associate of applied science degree or the engineering common program with a GPA of at least 2.00.

 Students in a two-year applied science program who intend to continue their education in the Industrial Technology program should make an appointment for advisement very early in their course work.
 Early advisement for the BSIT will ensure that courses taken during the applied science program will transfer to the Industrial Technology program.